New Writing Festival 2024

 Performances at 3PM on Fri 28 Jun and Sat 29 Jun

-Be the first to experience eight brand new stories as they make their debut at Bristol Old Vic.
+Be the first to experience eight brand new plays as they make their debut at Bristol Old Vic.
 From psychological family dramas and offbeat comedies, to existential musicals and surreal explorations of tragedy and virtual worlds, the New Writing Festival showcases the eclectic and bold voices of the Theatre School’s Drama Writing graduates.

 An Elegy for a Spaceman